jayhan94/arrow-playground/README.md

 # Benchmark

-The benchmark shows that arrow's implementation is 25x faster than row-oriented implementation and 5x faster than compiled execution.
+The benchmark of my mac-m1-pro laptop shows that arrow's implementation is 25x faster than row-oriented implementation and 5x faster than compiled execution.

 ```bash
 cargo bench